io7lab/node-red-contrib-io7/README.md

 # node-red-contrib-io7

-This is the NodeRED io7 IOT Platform node.
+This is the NodeRED io7 IOT Platform node(https://github.com/io7lab/io7-platform-cloud.git).

 An IOT Application can be built for the io7 IOT Platform with this node.